-21 of the best Korean side dishes for Bossam (boiled pork wrapped in lettuce), ranging from vegetables to drinks and dessert!
+21 of the Best Korean Side Dishes for Bossam (boiled pork wrapped in lettuce), ranging from vegetables to drinks and dessert!
 If you love Korean cooking, you'll need this list!

 What is Bossam?

-I must admit, my 1st trip to (South) Korea, I wasn't a fan.
+I must admit, my 1st trip to South Korea, I wasn't a fan.
 Boiled meat sounded really bland!
-But 8 visits to Korea later (in about 3 years) and many meals at Korean restaurants later, this is 1 of my favourite Korean dishes!
+But 8 visits to Korea (in about 3 years) and many meals at Korean restaurants later, this is 1 of my favourite Korean dishes!

 True, the boiled pork alone isn't that mouthwatering.
 However, combined with the soybean paste and other ingredients such as jjangachi (Korean pickles), it's simply a knock-out combination!

 You can have bossam anytime- I just made some last week and it's almost 35C here!

 However, the tradition is to eat it at the start of winter, immediately after the Koreans have finished making kimchi.
 This is called "Gimjang."